-P6.4 Ex post evaluation "may be difficult, [but] a more serious problem may be the failure to try", with "[s]ystematic evaluations... needed to...avoid a situation where the narrative....is primarily driven by profiting stakeholders."1 The capacity to conduct evaluations may in some cases be very limited, but, at least for incentives with potentially sizable impact, it is critical that an effort be made.
+P6.4: Ex post evaluation "may be difficult, [but] a more serious problem may be the failure to try", with "[s]ystematic evaluations... needed to...avoid a situation where the narrative....is primarily driven by profiting stakeholders."
+The capacity to conduct evaluations may in some cases be very limited, but, at least for incentives with potentially sizable impact, it is critical that an effort be made.

 In assessing realized social benefits and costs, including distributional effects, attention needs to be paid to all the issues raised in relation to the ex ante assessment of Principle 1 above.
-The key analytical difference is in assessing actual rather than projected outcomes.
+The key analytical difference is simply in assessing actual rather than projected outcomes.

 Resources being limited in all countries, the depth of analysis will need to be guided by an a priori sense of the economic and fiscal significance of each incentive.
-The minimal form of assessment should not be difficult if Principles 1 and 5 have been followed: a comparison of measurable outcome indicators with those set out at introduction of the incentive.
-Beyond that, simple Illustrative calculations can give a sense of how plausible it might be that net social gain has been realized: asking, for example, how much of the observed level of activity would have to be due to the incentive for its overall effect to have been socially beneficial.
+The minimal form of assessment should not be difficult if Principles 1 and 5 have been followed: an assessment of outcome indicators relative to the objectives of the incentive set out in its ex ante justification.
+Beyond that, simple Illustrative calculations can give a sense of how plausible it is that a net social gain has been realized: asking, for example, how much of the observed level of activity would have to be due to the incentive for its overall effect to have been socially beneficial.
 More robust methods include the 'natural experiment' approach: identifying some otherwise similar but not incentivized taxpayers or activities and comparing developments across the two.